jsgoller1/c-programming-language/README.md

 # The C Programming Language (K&R)
 Exercises from "The C Programming Language" by Kernighan / Ritchie.
-Each chapter has three subfolders:

 * **examples/** - examples from the chapter text
 * **exercises/** - solutions to chapter exercises.